 Anyone of an array of events can disrupt faculty’s ability to teach courses via on-campus, in-class sessions.
 Cal Poly’s commitment to students includes making sure that we provide students an opportunity to complete courses despite disruptions, whenever possible.

-You do NOT need to request a Canvas Shell to use Winter 2020 for teaching.
-All Course Shells will be added to Canvas & PolyLearn in the Winter, Spring & Summer.
-You choose which LMS you want to use.
+You do NOT need to request a Canvas Shell to use Winter 2021 for teaching.
+All Course Shells are created in Canvas.

 Not all 3rd Party Tools/Plugins/LTI's will be in Canvas.
-Until then, you may find that the SCORM tool will allow you to connect your tool to Canvas now.
+You can still use the applications and link to them from your course.
+You can also use the SCORM tool that allows you to connect your tool within Canvas.

 Available 3rd party tools within Canvas: